Skyvell/s3lock/README.md

 **Channels, wg and go routines**:
 I've not worked much with go routines, wait groups and channels so I had to reasearch a bit how they work.
 I wanted to use them in the unittests to simulate multiple threads competing for the same lock.

+**Concurrent API calls**:
+Every time the lock-instance fetches the lock state a maximum of 3 API calls are made.
+Two of these could be made to run concurrently.
+So there is some room for optimization here.

 # 4. Testing and debugging